-Stress can have a major impact on your health, happiness, relationships, and productivity.
+Stress can have a major impact on your health, happiness, relationships, and productivity, but we can help with these 10 simple ways to reduce stress.
 It is important to learn how to reduce stress in your life by getting enough exercise, eating a healthy diet, connecting with others, and practicing mindfulness.

 There are even herbs and dietary choices you can make that reduce stress using your body’s own natural mechanisms.
 Here are 10 simple ways to reduce stress: